-CHARDON, Ohio (AP) — A northeast Ohio man has withdrawn his guilty plea in the 2010 slaying of a 17-year-old boy struck with the door of a passing car and then beaten with a pipe.
+CHARDON, Ohio (AP) — A northeast Ohio man has received a life sentence for aggravated murder in the seemingly random slaying of a 17-year-old boy struck with the door of a passing car and then beaten with a pipe.

 Information from: The News-Herald, http://www.news-herald.com/jrc-html/index/index_p33.html